karlaevelize/fastapi-starter/docs/fastapi-starter/4-GETTING-STARTED.md

 - The second thing we do is to `initialize the app` variable to create a server, you don't have to call it app, but it's a convention and highly recommended.

-- And finally, we define our first endpoint, which always consists of two parts: the method with the path (in our case the method is `GET` and the path is `/`) and an async function with a return.
+- And finally, we define our first endpoint, which always consists of two parts: the operation with the path, known was path operation decorator (in our case the operation is `GET` and the path is `/`) and an async function with a return.

 - Once we run the app and reach the endpoint, we should see `{"message": "Hello World"}` on the screen.